Harmonic Control of Dynamical Freezing in Programmable Rydberg Atom Arrays: Dynamical freezing in Rydberg chains

-Introducing bi-frequency driving modifies this picture already at first order.
-The additional Rabi modulation changes how the system traverses the avoided crossing.
-Detuning and coupling now vary simultaneously, reshaping the instantaneous Hamiltonian throughout the passage.
-At first order in the Floquet expansion, an additional harmonic channel appears, with strength set by $\mathcal{J}_r(\Delta_0/\omega)$.
-When the Rabi frequency is modulated at twice the detuning frequency ($r=2$ in our protocol), the effective coupling during each avoided crossing is transiently reduced, suppressing the excitation amplitude accumulated in a single traversal.
+We account for these discrepancies using perturbative Floquet theory (see Methods). \rg{Within this framework, dynamical freezing occurs when destructive interference suppresses excitation pathways}, which happens at frequencies where the leading Bessel-function channel $\mathcal{J}_0(\Delta_0/\omega)$ vanishes leading to an emergent conserved total $\sigma^z$.
+Constrained models achieve near-ideal freezing by inhibiting competing pathways, while \rg{finite-range Rydberg interaction tails activate additional excitation channels, breaking the conservation law strongly or weakly depending on the strength of interaction and frequency}.
+These processes \rg{reshape the freezing landscape}, explaining the observed detuning asymmetry, fringe shifts, and geometry dependence.

-This seemingly simple modification fundamentally alters the interference structure.
-Rather than a single oscillatory channel governing phase accumulation, bi-frequency driving activates multiple pathways, each contributing with distinct amplitudes determined by Bessel functions of the drive parameters, which is the mathematical signature of periodically driven quantum systems.
-The added second harmonic interferes destructively with the primary drive, suppressing residual excitations and deepening dynamical freezing.
-This additional cancellation pathway proves particularly valuable at low drive frequencies, where single-frequency protocols typically start showing heating effects.
-But by enabling interference across harmonics, the dual modulation sustains high-visibility fringes even for extended evolution times.
-However, not all modulation ratios produce such stabilization.
-The case $r=2$ is special.
-This can be explained via computing the first order perturbation terms where one can show that $r=2$ destructively interferes with the primary excitation channels whereas any general $r$ does not do so (See Appendix~\ref{app:analytical}).
+Bi-frequency driving fundamentally alters this structure.
+Simultaneous detuning and Rabi modulation \rg{introduce additional harmonic processes} with amplitudes $\mathcal{J}_r(\Delta_0/\omega)$, the characteristic signature of periodically driven quantum systems.
+When $r=2$, the second harmonic interferes destructively with the primary excitation channel, \rg{enhancing vacuum-state freezing and suppressing the processes that break the emergent conservation law}, thereby stabilizing low excitation densities even at low frequencies where single-frequency protocols typically exhibit heating.
+First-order perturbation theory (see Methods) shows that, at leading order, $r=2$ uniquely produces this destructive interference, while several other ratios do not.

-Finally, note that features governed by the lowest-order dynamics, resonance positions and bi-frequency enhancement, remain robust and universal.
-In contrast, fringe visibility and geometry-dependent modulation arise from higher-order processes that depend explicitly on the full interaction profile.
-This distinction between universal and tunable aspects establishes microscopic design principles for temporal control in interacting quantum matter, specially in Rydberg systems.
+Features governed by lowest-order dynamics, such as \rg{the existence of freezing frequencies and the enhancement provided by bifrequency driving}, remain robust and universal.
+In contrast, \rg{the precise depth and visibility of freezing minima}, as well as geometry-dependent modulation, arise from processes sensitive to the full interaction profile, \rg{highlighting how realistic interactions both limit and enable controllable stabilization of dynamical freezing in driven many-body systems}.